Famous Juicy Lucy burger of Twin Cities fame, cheese stuffed ground beef patty, with or without jalapeños, cooked on the stovetop or grill.

 What is a Juicy Lucy burger?

 You know what else is good in a Juicy Lucy?
 Jalapeño peppers.
-That’s the bomb for me, but easily left out of those that can’t take a little heat ~ no worries.
+That’s my preference, but I leave it out for those that can’t take a little heat ~ no worries.
 That is it, just cheese and maybe jalapeños.
 Start with this classic version and experiment with fillings, if you must.

-You might also like the classic diner-style patty melt.
+You might also like this classic diner-style patty melt.

 Juicy Lucy Burger